 Image Format: RAW

-Aperture: f/2.8, or whatever your lowest aperture value is will best capture the Milky Way.
+Aperture: f/2.8, or whatever your lowest / widest aperture value is will best capture the Milky Way.
 I prefer to play in the range of f/2.8 through f/4 for star photography.
 The goal is to allow the most amount of light hit your camera’s sensor in the least amount of time.
 Wider aperture = better!

-ISO: Anywhere from 2000-5000, my sweet spot seems to be 5000.
+ISO: Anywhere from 2000-5000.
 Keep in mind depending on your camera these high settings may increase the noise exponentially.
 Play around and see what you get, starting at ISO1000 and working your way up is never a bad idea.
 Remember only compensate with ISO after your exposure is at it’s 500 Rule maximum.

-Final Words of Advice for Milky Way Photos
+Final Words of Advice for Milky Way Photography

 |Taken at Crater Lake National Park, Oregon || Nikon D800 » @ 14mm, ISO3200, f/2.8, 28 Seconds|